henryjameslau/henryjameslau.github.io/_posts/2023-05-16-making-the-shopping-price-comparison-tool.md

 ## What happened after
 The tool published on the wednesday and it was broken.
 After a quick frantic call with [Ahmad](https://twitter.com/bothness), found out there's some mime-type checking going on behind the scenes on our website which was tripping up but thankfully he had encountered this problem before and had a quick and easy to implement solution.

-After the wobbly start
+After the wobbly start things started to pick up.
+We got embedded in a few places, and the [article](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/exploringhowtheaveragepriceofindividualitemshaschangedinthelastyear/2023-05-03) summarising biggest movers got picked up too.
+Th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTQ1ODA0NzksLTk3NjczNjQ1Nyw2Mj
+eyJoaXN0b3J5IjpbNjQ3NDU1ODk2LC05NzY3MzY0NTcsNjIxOT
-E5Mzg5NzhdfQ==
+M4OTc4XX0=
 -->